Callin' the Blues

 Callin' the Blues is an album by guitarist Tiny Grimes with trombonist J. C. Higginbotham recorded in 1958 and released on the Prestige label.
-The album was subsequently rereleased on Prestige's Swingville subsidiary label.
+The album was rereleased on Prestige's Swingville subsidiary label.

 Reception

 The Allmusic site awarded the album 4 stars stating "Although J.C., who had a long decline, sounds a bit past his prime, plenty of sparks fly throughout the date, particularly from Grimes and Lockjaw".

 Track listing

 All compositions by Tiny Grimes except where noted.